vedi/knowledge-base/src/documents/unity/grow/Grow_Insights.html.md

 ##Overview

 Soomla-Insights brings you priceless insights about your users.
+You can use the provided insights to take actions on your users at real time during gameplay or when your users arrive in the game.
+Things you can do may include:

+- Create special prices for paying users in your genre.
+- Adapt the game difficulty for the specific user.
+- Create push campaigns.
+- A lot more ... you can create your own personalization features and even share them with others on http://answers.soom.la.

-Current version supports Pay-Insights which categorizes users according to their pay-rank.
+Currently, Insights supports PayInsights which categorizes users according to their pay-rank.
+More about this below.

 ##Integration

 <div class="info-box">Soomla-Insights depends on Soomla-Highway, so make sure you follow the [Setup GROW](/unity/grow/grow_gettingstarted/#SetupGROW) instructions before integrating Soomla-Insights.</div>

-1. Initialize `SoomlaInsights` after initializing `SoomlaHighway`:
+1. Initialize `SoomlaInsights` **after** initializing `SoomlaHighway`:

     ``` cs
     SoomlaInsights.Initialize();
     ```

 2. Create event handler functions in order to be notified about (and handle) Soomla-Insights related events.
-See [Events](/unity/grow/grow_insights/#Events) for more information.
+See [Events](/unity/grow/Grow_Insights/#Events) for more information.

 3. Once initialized, Soomla-Insights will automatically retrieve relevant insights from the server.
-Once the insights are ready (see [`OnInsightsRefreshFinished`](/unity/grow/grow_insights/#OnInsightsRefreshFinished)) you can access them as explained in [Insights](/unity/grow/grow_insights/#Insights).
+Once the insights are ready (see [`OnInsightsRefreshFinished`](/unity/grow/Grow_Insights/#OnInsightsRefreshFinished)) you can access them as explained below.

 ##Events